Jane Goodall Reflects On 60 Years Of Research And Conservation

 She joins guest host John Dankosky to reflect on her years of experience in the field, the scientific efforts she is involved with today, and the need for hope and cooperation in an increasingly connected but chaotic world.

-Jane Goodall, DBE, is a founder of the Jane Goodall Institute & is a UN Messenger of Peace.
+Jane Goodall, DBE, is a founder of the Jane Goodall Institute and is a UN Messenger of Peace.

 JOHN DANKOSKY: This is Science Friday.
 I’m John Dankosky.
 60 years ago this year, researchers began a project observing the behavior of wild chimpanzees in the Gombe.
 One of these researchers was a young Jane Goodall, who would go on to document tool use among the chimps and change our perceptions of the animal world.